Where is Normandy?

 From Mont Saint Michel to Brittany

-About 1h30 from Bayeux towards the South-West is one of the most visited places in France Mont Saint Michel – a town built on a rock in a bay at the border between Normandy and Brittany.
+About one hour and a half from Bayeux towards the South-West is one of the most visited places in France.
+Mont Saint Michel is a town built on a rock in a bay on the border between Normandy and Brittany.
 Not far from Mont Saint Michel, we recommend a visit to some of Brittany's typical ports.
 Here you'll find granite-stone houses and gorgeous seaside sceneries.
 Saint Malo is a must-see, but there are also smaller places such as Cancale where you can really immerse yourself in the ambiance of Brittany.